PotatoMind/SeeFood-Server/README.md

 4. Clone SeeFood reposity and follow directions from https://github.com/wsu-wacs/seefood.git
 5. Give permissions to server.sh using <code>chmod +x server.sh</code>
 6. Run server.sh with <code>./server.sh</code>
+7. server.sh will also install packages
+8. Make sure to set the username and password for the MySQL when installing

 *Note that Debug can be set inside of server.sh*

+## Running Example Command:
+<code>curl GET 127.0.0.1:5000/upload</code>
+<code>curl -X POST -F "the_file=@loaded_fries.png" 127.0.0.1:5000/upload</code>

 ## Built With